Summer camp: United Kingdom

 Summer camps are not a major part of childhood in the United Kingdom in the way they are in North America.
 The UK school summer holiday is shorter, typically six weeks for state schools.
-Children are more likely to go on a long (e.g. two- or three-week) holiday with their family during this period rather than a camp just for children.
-(UK employees get longer holiday leave from their jobs than their US counterparts, facilitating long family summer holidays.)
 The industry body is called the British Activity Holiday Association.
-Camps in the UK are also generally less specialised than in the United States, and most offer a fairly broad multi-activity programme of adventure activities alongside some fun social elements.
+Camps in the UK are also generally less specialised than in the United States and Canada, and most offer a fairly broad multi-activity programme of adventure activities alongside some fun social elements.
 This is partly because summer camps in the UK grew as an offshoot of the activity holiday industry and were therefore influenced by their adventure-only outdoor program.
 The UK has for the past few decades had a number of organisations that have established themselves more along the traditional model with a very wide range of holiday options as well as themed camps and major event days.

 Some religious organisations also run camps throughout the country.
 The Titus Trust and its predecessors, has been running evangelical Christian camps for children at private schools since the 1930s.
 Scripture Union also runs camps in the UK, and has been doing so since the end of the nineteenth-century.
 West Runton Holidays has been putting on camps in the village of that name since 1919.
 Some mission activities involve camp-style accommodation, such as United Beach Missions, which seeks to evangelise to holiday-makers on beaches.

 A number of youth organisations, such as the Scout Association, Army Cadet Force and Air Training Corps, do often run more specialised summer camps for their membership, though these are not usually open to non-members.

 The Council of Colony Holidays for Schoolchildren ran summer camps called "Colonies" from the mid-1960s to the mid-1980s.
 Colonies were not based on outdoor pursuits or the "action-adventure" model, but were multi-activity holidays designed to appeal to a very wide range of children.
 This organisation was based on the French model, and was unique in the UK in that the young volunteers who worked directly with the children (known as "Monitors") were prepared for their work in training courses designed and run by the organisation.
 After Colony Holidays folded in the 1980s, Chris Green, one of their former staff, set up ATE Superweeks to provide similar holidays.
 He also campaigns for summer camps to become more widely supported and to help transform children's lives.